North Carolina Court Records

 - Expected date of release.

-The North Carolina Department of Public Safety (NCDPS) operates more than 50 state prisons, along with several other detention facilities in the state.
-Through an online portal, the DPS makes information about the state’s inmates available to the general public.
-However, protected records, such as information on juvenile inmates, are exempted by law, and therefore not open to the general public.
-Instead, access to juvenile records is typically only granted to the juvenile named on the record, a parent/guardian or custodian, an attorney, and the county department of social services.
+The North Carolina Department of Public Safety (NCDPS) operates more than 50 state prisons and several other detention facilities.
+Although the DPS makes information about the state’s inmates available to the public, protected records, such as information on juvenile inmates, are exempted by law and therefore restricted to public access.
+Instead, access to juvenile records is typically only granted to the juvenile named on the record, a parent/guardian or custodian, an attorney, and the county social services department.

-Inmate records for persons incarcerated in North Carolina county or city jails are generally issued and maintained by the local sheriff’s office or other law enforcement agencies such as police departments.
+Inmate records for persons incarcerated in North Carolina county or city jails are generally issued and maintained by the local sheriff’s office or other law enforcement agencies, such as police departments.
 Interested persons may gain access to these records from the respective custodian.

 How To Find An Inmate In North Carolina?